- Symptoms and Signs

 - Drugs Mentioned In This Article

 A seizure is an abnormal, unregulated electrical discharge that occurs within the brain’s cortical gray matter and transiently interrupts normal brain function.
 A seizure typically causes altered awareness, abnormal sensations, focal involuntary movements, or convulsions (widespread violent involuntary contraction of voluntary muscles).
+Diagnosis may be clinical and involves results of neuroimaging, laboratory testing, and EEG for new-onset seizures or anticonvulsant levels for previously diagnosed seizure disorders.
+Treatment includes elimination of the cause if possible, anticonvulsants, and surgery (if anticonvulsants are ineffective).

 About 2% of adults have a seizure at some time during their life.
 Two thirds of these people never have another one.